er1ca/awesome-hri/README.md

-# awesome-human-robot
+H1 awesome-human-robot-papers
-Analyzing human and robot motion and Interaction in Virtual Reality environments, Producing some meaningful synthetic 3D data,
+Analyzing human and robot motion and Interaction in Virtual Reality environments, And some producing the meaningful synthetic 3D data.